irtf-nwcrg/rg-materials/ietf103-2018-11/ietf103_nwcrg_minutes.md

 Q (Florin Baboescu - Broadcom): Then how do you link this to 5G since release 16 of 5G is coming up and does not consider such cases.
 A: Because the application of NC has nothing to do with the physical layer, being implemented at the transport.

-Q (Dave Oran - Independant Network Systems Research & Design): About the performance graph.
+Q (Dave Oran - Network Systems Research & Design): About the performance graph.
 Does that graph include or not hop by hop retransmissions at the lower layers?
 A: no it does not include retransmissions because real-time applications wouldn't be supported.

-Q (Dave Oran - Independant Network Systems Research & Design): you should include additional results taking into account low layer retransmissions because the delay wouldn't be that large with such small distances.
+Q (Dave Oran - Network Systems Research & Design): you should include additional results taking into account low layer retransmissions because the delay wouldn't be that large with such small distances.
 Also results showing the delay introduced by NC.
 You seem to set up a best case comparison for NC: high loss with no hop by hop recovery.
 Of course it shows major improvements.
 It would be nice to show how it performs in other situations.
 A: we have done some experiments but they are not shown.